copious-world/crypto-wraps/README.md

 ### > typescript

-A typescript interface has been generated
+A typescript interface has been generated (coming soon)

 ### > package directories